thatgirldorian/Graphic-Designer-Portfolio-Website-with-HTML-CSS/README.md

 <h3>Function & Description:</h3>

 This is a simple one-pager I made for a graphic designer portfolio with HTML and CSS.
-It also has a way to capture
+It also has a way to capture emails.

 <h3>Technology Used:</h3>